-There is dramatic variation in the concrete floor, from dark brown to almost white.
-The floor itself is greyish brown, but how it looks depends very much on the point of view.
+There is dramatic variation in the concrete floor in the photograph, from dark brown to almost white.
+The real floor is greyish brown, but how it looks depends very much on the point of view.
 It acts as a dull mirror, and mirrors show different things from different angles.
 For example, the highlights move across the floor as you wander around the space (looking at the real floor, not at the photograph).
 All surfaces are like that, to a greater or lesser extent.
-So color and tone are a matter of the projection point and therefore a matter of perspective.
+Therefore color and tone are a matter of the projection point and thus a matter of perspective.
 Aerial perspective – a brightening of colors and a shift towards blue with increasing distance, caused by atmospheric light scattering – becomes part of perspective proper.
 I will have to say more about tonal reproduction towards the end of this piece.
 (Homework assignment: generalize to reproduction with a restricted color palette, with black-and-white as the limiting case.)

 Let's return to the techniques and devices proposed for constructing perspectives.
 In Dürer’s engraving, we got a glimpse of some of the complications involved.
-There is an elegant shortcut that does away with all the complications, at least in priciple: the camera obscura (literally, dark chamber, which, by the way, goes back at least to the 11th century Egyptian scholar Alhazen).
+There is an elegant shortcut that avoids all the complications, at least in priciple: the camera obscura (literally, dark chamber, which, by the way, goes back at least to the 11th century Egyptian scholar Alhazen).